 Previous award winners:

-This $10,000 award recognizes faculty whose distinguished research or creative activity (appropriate to the nominee’s discipline and faculty) demonstrates outstanding research achievements, contributions to the training of future researchers, and strong performance in scholarly or creative performance.
-Recipients will be formally recognized by the presentation of a diploma and cash award at a Brock University function.
+Recognizes BUFA members who have held an appointment for more than 5 years, whose distinguished research or creative activity (appropriate to the nominee’s discipline and faculty) demonstrates outstanding research achievements, contributions to the training of future researchers, and strong scholarly or creative performance.

 Previous award winners: